KoalasinTraffic/KoalasinTraffic.github.io/spd/_weapon/strike.md

 title: Strike
 ---

-# Shocking Pineapple
+# Prickly Pineapple

-The strike item deals moderate damage to single targets once activated.
-Enemies are selected at random and the item will strike 6 times as long as there are targets in the area.
+The strike weapon deals moderate damage to single targets once activated.
+Enemies are selected at random and the weapon will strike 6 times as long as there are targets in the area.

 Damage to serf: 100% of max health per strike